-(5) Unless sooner revoked, a declaration under section 152AL ceases to be in force on the expiry date of the declaration.
+- (5) Unless sooner revoked, a declaration under section 152AL (other than a declaration mentioned in subsection 152AL(3C)) ceases to be in force on the expiry date of the declaration. - (5A) A declaration mentioned in subsection 152AL(3C) remains in force indefinitely.